kaledinandrew/bigbrother/README.md

 If token is invalid or expired, user has to resend his username and password to get a new token.

 If user sends invalid or expired token empty response is returned.

+## DTO

+Data Transfer Objects are used for sending and receiving data.

 ## Table of contents: